-- Computer Proficiency (met with BSE 5013) Students are required to achieve a working knowledge of methods, programming and applications of computers as used in biostatistics and epidemiology.
-This knowledge may be acquired by formal class work or by experience acquired either before entering or during the course of the program.
-Completion of BSE 5013 with a passing grade will satisfy this requirement. - Basic Knowledge of the Biomedical Sciences The course work to satisfy this requirement may be taken at this or another institution, either before or after entering the program.
+- Basic Knowledge of the Biomedical Sciences The course work to satisfy this requirement may be taken at this or another institution, either before or after entering the program.
 If course work is undertaken to fulfill this requirement, it is in addition to the minimum 39 hours required for the degree. - Master's Thesis: A student writing a thesis should choose a topic and a thesis committee consistent with procedures established by the sponsoring department and the Graduate College.
-The committee must consist of a major professor and at least two other graduate faculty members as approved by the Graduate Dean.
-The minimum requirements for the master's thesis committee composition are: - 1.
-Major Professor: Epidemiology faculty member - 2.
+The committee must consist of a major professor and at least two other graduate faculty members as approved by the

+Graduate Dean.
+The minimum requirements for the master's thesis committee composition are:

+- 1. Major Professor: Epidemiology faculty member - 2.
 Discipline-specific Member: Epidemiology faculty member - 3.
 Member from other BSE Discipline: Biostatistics faculty member

-Note that a fourth member from outside the Department of Biostatistics and Epidemiology may be included, but is not required.
+A fourth member from outside the Department of Biostatistics and Epidemiology may be included but is not required.

-Comprehensive Examination
+• Comprehensive Examination